t-w/t-w.github.io/_posts/2016-09-08-gdb_shared_lib.markdown

 {% endhighlight %}

 Now, we can see the line number and the name of the source file - but gdb does not show any code...
-This way we have arrived to another code module, which is a part of dynamically linked `SDL2_mixer` library.
+In this case the reason is that this external code is not a part of our code, but is one of the sources of a dynamically linked library (here `SDL2_mixer`).

 This leads us to the 2nd missing thing: